 - The extent to which the intern’s work complements, rather than displaces, the work of paid employees while providing significant educational benefits to the intern; and

 - The extent to which the intern and the employer understand that the internship is conducted without entitlement to a paid job at the conclusion of the internship.

 Applying these factors, the Second Circuit ruled that on balance the interns were not entitled to compensation.
 Each one of the internships was tied to an educational program that benefitted the students.
 While the employer clearly reaped a benefit, that did not alter the fact that the internships were arranged to accommodate the interns’ academic calendars and that applicants were required to obtain prior approval for college credit to participate.

 Beyond the academic integration offered by Hearst’s internship program, the Second Circuit also emphasized that the training provided by the program offered the interns practical skills, if not formal educational training.
 Still, those vocational benefits-strengthened through repetitive practice-demonstrated that the interns received beneficial training during the program.

 For employers, utilizing interns can be a beneficial option, and an unpaid internship program can be clearly distinguished from paid employment.
 The key is to ensure that the program connects to the interns’ academic experiences and provides training with tangible educational or vocational benefits.

 PLDO’s experienced employment law attorneys and litigators can answer any questions concerning this issue for you or your organization.
-Please contact PLDO Principal William E. O’Gara at 401-824-5100 or email [email protected] for more information.
+Please contact PLDO Principal William E. O’Gara at or email for more information.
 We welcome your comments, questions or suggestions.